get-wrecked/fivem/scripts/README.md

 - Typical release contains ~60 files totaling ~2.3 MB
 - All component README files are preserved in the release for documentation
 - Respects git-ignored patterns including items in `.git/info/exclude`
+- `pnpm verify-release` re-runs the release process and confirms critical files are present, docs are shipped, and development artifacts remain excluded